prodmodfour/molecular_dynamics_playtest/README.md

 4.  **Post-build (Windows):**
     After building, you need to ensure the necessary DLLs are available to the executable.
 You have two options:
     *   Use `windeployqt` (typically found in your Qt installation's `bin` directory) to automatically copy Qt-related DLLs.
 You may need to point it to your executable.
+You will still need to copy the VTK DLLs manually.
     *   Manually copy the required DLLs from the `include/QtRuntime` and `include/VtkRuntime` directories (as specified in `CMakeLists.txt`) into your build directory (e.g., `build/bin/Release` or `build/bin/Debug`).
 The `install` commands in CMake should handle this if you run the install step.

 ## Installation